 Riding technique, line selection and road positioning

 Some riders just seem more prone to punctures and, although in rare case this can be down to pure bad luck, skill does play a significant part.
 Especially when riding off road, learning to “ride light”, using your body to absorb shock and picking smoother lines, all reduce the risk of flats.
 On the road, having good bike handling skills will also help prevent punctures.
-They’ll allow you to avoid obvious puncture hazards such as gravel or broken glass and, in extreme cases, bunny-hop a bad pothole.
-If you’re riding in a group, make sure that major road surface hazards are pointed out and that the warning, usually pointing at the spot on the road, is passed through the group.
-Use common sense and discretion if you’re the front rider.
+They will allow you to avoid obvious puncture hazards such as gravel or broken glass and, in extreme cases, bunny-hop a bad pothole.
+If you are riding in a group, make sure that major road surface hazards are pointed out and that the warning, usually pointing at the spot on the road, is passed through the group.
+Use common sense and discretion if you are the front rider.
 You don’t need to point out every single bump and blemish on the road, just any major hazards.
 Finally don’t ride in the gutter.
-Not only will it encourage cars and other vehicles to attempt to squeeze past you but puncture causing road debris tends to accumulates there.
+Not only will it encourage cars and other vehicles to attempt to squeeze past you but puncture causing road debris tends to gather there.

-It’s no coincidence that punctures are more common in wet weather.
+It is no coincidence that punctures are more common in wet weather.
 This isn’t just the gods of cycling torturing you, although it can feel like that at times.
 More grit and debris is washed onto the roads and the water acts as a lubricant for objects penetrating your tyres.
-We’re not saying not to ride in the wet but, when the weather does take a turn for the soggy, it’s even more important to bear all the above information in mind to avoid picking up punctures.
+We’re not saying avoid riding in the wet but, when the weather does take a turn for the soggy, it’s even more important to bear all the above information in mind to avoid picking up punctures.